Selling Multiple Complements with Packaging Costs: Walrasian Equilibrium

+\begin{example}[continues=running-example] Compared to the previous \cref{ex:running-example}, suppose there are two additional unit-demand agents labeled 3 and 4.
+All values are given in \cref{tab:ex1:incremental-cost-full}.
 The seller has cost savings if she sells one unit of $A$ and one unit of $B$ as a package; hence, agent 4 obtains $\{AB\}$ (breaking the tie between an alternative allocation of $A$ to agent 4 and $B$ to agent 1).
 For the second unit of $A$ and $B$, the seller is indifferent between selling items $A$ and $B$ separately and selling them as a bundle, so agent 1 and agent 3 win.
-The assignment of sold bundles on incremental cost functions is shown in \cref{fig:ex1:incr-cost-functions}.
+The assignment of bundles sold on incremental cost functions is shown in \cref{fig:ex1:incr-cost-functions}.
 The cost of supplying bundle $AB$ consist of the cost of supplying $A$, $B$, and the packaging cost (savings) $\Delta c(AB,1)$.
+One can verify that the set of equilibrium prices is given by $(p(A),p(B),p({AB})$ $\in$ $\{(4,5,9)$, $(5,4,9)$, $(5,5,9)$, $(5,5,10)\}$, which all support the unique equilibrium allocation.
+From \cref{prop:pricing} we have that, e.g.,~$p({AB}) = p(A) + p(B) + \DC({AB},1) + d({AB},1)$, where $d({AB},1)$ can be either $0$ or $1$.